dry-rb/dry-rb.org/source/gems/dry-validation/1.0/rules.html.md

 name: dry-validation
 ---

-Rules in contracts are meant to perform domain-specific validation of data that was already processed by contract's schema.
-This way you can define rules that can focus purely on their validation logic without having to worry about type-related details.
+Rules in contracts are meant to perform domain-specific validation of the data already processed by the contract's schema.
+This way, you can define rules that can focus purely on their validation logic without having to worry about type-related details.

-When you apply a contract, it will process input using its schema, and then apply rules one-by-one, in the same order that you defined them.
+When you apply a contract, it will process the input data using its schema, and then apply its rules one-by-one, in the same order as you defined them.

-> If a rule specifies that it depends on specific keys in the input, it **will be executed only when schema successfuly processed values under those keys**
+If a rule specifies that it depends on certain keys from the input data, it **will be executed only when the schema successfuly processed those keys**.

 ### Defining a rule

-To define a rule on a contract, simply use `rule` method.
-Let's say we want to validate if an event's start date is in the future.
+To define a rule on a contract, use the `rule` method.

+Let's say we want to validate that an event's start date is in the future.
 We'll define a contract for event data with a `start_date` key that must be provided as a valid `Date` object.
-Then we'll define a rule that will check that it's in the future:
+Then we'll define a rule to check that it's in the future:

 ```ruby
 class EventContract < Dry::Validation::Contract